a-kenji/tui-textarea/README.md

 // Event loop
 loop {
     term.draw(|f| {
-        // Get `tui::layout::Rect` where the editor should be rendered let rect = ...;
+        // Get `ratatui::layout::Rect` where the editor should be rendered let rect = ...;
         // `TextArea::widget` builds a widget to render the editor with tui let widget = textarea.widget();